Counseling Degrees & Licenses in Hawaii

 Given the state’s healthcare crisis, the Hawaiian market for mental health professionals is forecast to remain robust in the immediate future.
 Several factors contribute to the current crisis.
 Among those are minimal physician participation in the state’s Medicaid system and the state’s very high cost of living.
 The high cost of living is, in part, a typical feature of island economies.
 As islands are often unable to produce most needed goods locally, islands often must import products to meet their needs.
 Such dependency often proves much more expensive.

-Meanwhile, the state’s high housing costs are very much a product of extremely high demand colliding with a scarcity of existing housing stock and affordable space to pursue new housing construction.
+Meanwhile, the state’s high housing costs are very much a product of extremely high demand, colliding with a scarcity of existing housing stock and affordable space to pursue new housing construction.

 Hawaii offers relatively limited options for individuals interested in pursuing formalized training in the counseling profession.
 Schools offering training to enter the counseling profession are the University of Hawaii (Hilo and Manoa campuses) and Chaminade University of Honolulu.